thinkinglabs/thinkinglabs.github.io/_drafts/so-yes-trunk-based-development-now-what.md

 ### Mainline

-The Mainline is the line of development in Version Control, which is the reference from which system builds are created that feed into a deployment pipeline.
+The Mainline is the line of development in Version Control, which is the reference from which system builds are created that feed into a [*Deployment Pipeline*](https://continuousdelivery.com/implementing/patterns/#the-deployment-pipeline).

 For CVS and SubVersion, this is *trunk*.
 For Git, this is the remote *main* branch.
 For Mercurial, this is the remote *default* branch.